 William B. Swearer, a lawyer member of the Commission, graduated from Princeton University in 1951 and the University of Kansas School of Law in 1955.
 He served with the United States Army (artillery) in Korea in 1952-53.
 He is of counsel to the law firm of Martindell Swearer Shaffer and Ridenour, LLP, of Hutchinson, Kansas.
 He has practiced law in Hutchinson since 1955.
-Swearer served as a member (1979-92) and as chair (1987-92) of the Kansas Board of Discipline for Attorneys, and currently serves on the Review Committee.
-He has been active in the

-Kansas Bar Association, having served on various committees, as one of the Association's representatives to the House of Delegates of the American Bar Association (1995-2000), and as president of the Association (1992-93).
+Swearer served as a member (1979-92) and as chair (1987-92) of the Kansas Board of Discipline for Attorneys.
+He has been active in the Kansas Bar Association, having served on various committees, as one of the Association's representatives to the House of Delegates of the American Bar Association (1995-2000), and as president of the Association (1992-93).
 He received Outstanding Service Awards in 1977 and 1979 and the 2002 Distinguished Service Award from the Kansas Bar Association.
-He is a member of the Reno County, Kansas and American Bar Associations, as well as a member of the Kansas Bar Foundation and the American Bar Foundation (state chair, 1997-2001).
+He is a member of the Reno County, Kansas, and American Bar Associations, as well as a member of the Kansas Bar Foundation and the American Bar Foundation (state chair, 1997-2001).
 Swearer has been active in his community where he has served as president of the Hutchinson Chamber of Commerce and as a board member of the Hutchinson Hospital Corporation, Health Care, Inc., the Hutchinson Hospital Foundation, and the Hutchinson Library.
 He currently serves as a trustee of Wesley Towers, Inc. He has been a member of the Commission since July 2003.

 The Honorable Mary B. Thrower, a district magistrate judge for the 28th Judicial District, received an Associate degree from Wichita State University in 1982 and her BS/BA degree from Emporia State University in 1983.
 After serving the 28th Judicial District as a court services officer, she relocated to Colorado and received a Juris Doctorate degree from the University of Denver, College of Law in 1992.
-She was in private practice in Colorado Springs for several years and was a senior attorney for the Office of the Guardian ad Litem for three years before returning to
+She was in private practice in Colorado Springs for several years and was a senior attorney for the Office of the Guardian ad Litem for three years before returning to Kansas.

-Kansas.
 After three years with the Saline County Attorney's office, she was appointed as magistrate judge in January 2006.
 She served on the Judicial Needs Assessment Committee for the weighted caseload study.
 She currently serves as a member of the 28th Judicial District Community Corrections Board and on the Child Safety and Permanency Review Panel, which included service as chair from 2009 to 2012.
+In 2013, she was awarded the Franklin N. Flaschner award by the American Bar Association under the Judicial Division National Conference of Specialized Court Judges.
 She has been a member of the Commission since July 2012.